UU-Human-Evolution/1MB335/Lab4.md

 A **distance matrix** is a table that quantifies the genetic distances between sequences.
 A smaller distance means the sequences are more closely related.
 In this lab, it is generated from a multiple sequence alignment (MSA) using tools like EMBOSS DistMat.

 EMBOSS DistMat is an online bioinformatics tool that calculates pairwise genetic distances from a multiple sequence alignment (MSA).
-It supports different distance metrics, such as Kimura and Percent Identity, to measure sequence similarity.
+It supports different distance metrics, such as Kimura, Tamura, Jukes-Cantor etc, to measure sequence similarity.

+Very shortly:
-Very shortly, the Kimura model accounts for mutations occurring more than once at the same position, giving a more refined estimate of genetic distance.
+- the Kimura model accounts for mutations occurring more than once at the same position, giving a more refined estimate of genetic distance.
+- The Jukes-Cantor model does not take into account that transition rates between purines (A-G exchanges and between pyrimidines (C-T exchanges) are different from transversions rates between purines and pyrimidines (A<->C, A<->T, C<->G, G<->T).
+The Kimura model corrects for this effect.
-On the other hand, 'Percent Identity' is a straightforward method that calculates the percentage of identical bases or amino acids between sequences, providing a basic measure of similarity.
+- 'Percent Identity' is a straightforward method that calculates the percentage of identical bases or amino acids between sequences, providing a basic measure of similarity.

 This matrix helps determine evolutionary relationships by identifying closely related sequences.
 Using these distances, species with the smallest values are grouped first in a Newick format tree, which is then manually constructed and visualized in iTOL.
 This process allows for interpreting evolutionary relationships and identifying sister species.